lhr-solar/BPS/Docs/source/Software/BSP.rst

 Additional Considerations
     Increasing the clock speed does take more power.
 Although this is minor considering how much the entire BPS takes, it is worth noting.
+It should also be initialized before anything else that is dependent on the clock speed (e.g UART).

 SPI BSP: Clark Poon, Sijin Woo, and Sugam Arora
 ===============================================